zaru/documentation/content/en/tracing/api_catalog/_index.md

 ## Exploring your endpoints

-The [API Catalog][1] view shows all endpoints in all environments in your Datadog organization.
+The [API Catalog][1] Explorer page shows all endpoints in all environments in your Datadog organization.
 The performance data shown for each endpoint is scoped to the environment and time frame you select.
 You can browse and ask questions by querying different properties and metrics to get more precise results, using facets and tags for quick filtering.

 In the list table, **sort** by any of the columns by clicking a header.
 For example, click **P99** to see endpoints with the highest 99th percentile for latency.